Updated on Feb.5, 2014

 Monday, March 3, 2014:

 - Unidos da Tijuca

-The Champions' Parade, featuring the top six samba schools in the 2013 competition, will take place on the Sambódromo on Feb.16, 2013.
-Traditionally, the parade starts with the samba school which scored 6th place, with the winner parading last.
+The Champions' Parade, featuring the top six samba schools in the 2014 competition, will take place on the Sambódromo on March 8.
+The parade starts with the samba school which scored 6th place, with the winner parading last.